JinqingZhengTju/DFGOVD/README.md

 The DFGOVD dataset comprises 33,669 images, annotated with 816,239 vehicle instances using oriented bounding boxes covering 53 categories.
 For details on dataset annotation, splits, and usage instructions, please refer to [README_data.md](./data/README_data.md).
 ### Data Access
 *   **Sample Data:** We have released sample data located in the [`/data/sample_data`](./data/sample_data) directory to demonstrate the format and structure of our dataset.
 *   **Complete DFGOVD Dataset:** The complete DFGOVD dataset is not yet publicly released.
-It is planned for future release under **[CC BY-NC-SA 4.0](./LICENSE_data.txt)** and is currently available only upon request.
+It is planned for future release and is currently available only upon request.
 To apply for access (non-commercial only), please contact: jinqingzheng@tju.edu.cn.

 ## License
 This project uses **multiple licenses** for different components (code, sample data, full dataset).
 The terms are nuanced. **This section is a summary only.** For the complete and authoritative terms, see the **[LICENSE.md](./LICENSE.md)** file.